kajuvra/GnomeRunner/README.md

 ## NOT WORKING

-Sending Sound at start of race to other users (GnomeMaleCharge03.ogg) Reporting of Correct amount of Raiders who are not Raid Leader / Assistant "Racers" during end of race.
+Sending Sound at start of race to other users (GnomeMaleCharge03.ogg).
+Reporting of Correct amount of Raiders who are not Raid Leader / Assistant "Racers" during end of race.
-Reporting of player deaths to raid leader and raid warning Addon loaded announcment and announcment to raid that the addon has been loaded.
+Reporting of player deaths to raid leader and raid warning.
+Addon loaded announcment and announcment to raid that the addon has been loaded.
 Addon reporting back to raid lead and sending a raid warning that a flare spell has been used by someone in raid.